spaze/phpstan-disallowed-calls/README.md

                 - path/to/some/dir/*.php
 ```
 This will disallow `PotentiallyDangerous\Logger::log()` calls in `%rootDir%/../../../path/to/some/dir/*.php`.

+Please note that before version 2.15, `filesRootDir` was called `allowInRootDir` which is still supported, but deprecated.

 To allow a previously disallowed method or function only when called from a different method or function in any file, use `allowInFunctions` (or `allowInMethods` alias):